FAST: Faster Arbitrarily-Shaped Text Detector with Minimalist Kernel Representation: Related Work

 With the growing demand of real-time applications, efficient text detection attracts increasing attention.
 EAST~\cite{zhou2017east} applied a fully convolutional network (FCN) to directly produce rotated rectangles or quadrangles for text regions, which is the first text detector that runs at 20 FPS.
-PAN~\cite{wang2019efficient} and DB~\cite{liao2020real} are two representative real-time text detectors, both of which adopted a lightweight backbone (\ie, ResNet18 \cite{he2016deep}) to speedup inference.
+PAN~\cite{wang2019efficient} and DB~\cite{liao2020real} are two representative real-time text detectors, both of which adopted a lightweight backbone (\ie, ResNet18 \cite{he2016deep}) to speed up inference.
 For post-processing, PAN developed a learnable post-processing algorithm, namely pixel aggregation (PA), to improve the accuracy by using the predicted similarity vectors.
 DB proposed the box formation process, which utilized the Vatti clipping algorithm~\cite{vatti1992generic} to dilate the predicted text kernels.
-Although these methods have simplified the text detection pipeline compared to previous methods~\cite{wang2019shape, long2018textsnake}, real-time text detection is still room for improvement, due to sub-optimal hand-crafted network architecture and CPU-based post-processing.
+Recently, PAN++~\cite{wang2021pan++} and DB++~\cite{liao2022real} extended their previous methods~\cite{wang2019efficient,liao2020real} and obtained improved detection performance.
+Although these methods have simplified the text detection pipeline compared to previous methods~\cite{long2018textsnake,wang2019shape,zhou2017east,xie2019scene}, real-time text detection is still room for improvement, due to CPU-based post-processing and sub-optimal hand-crafted network architecture.